plushpluto/Neural-Lander/README.md

 # Neural Lander

-> Evaluating the viability of using Deep Reinforcement Learning to land orbital rocket boosters
+> Evaluating the usability of Reinforcement learning to land orbital rocket boosters

 #### A Work in Progress